scsm-ua/kirtan-guide-en/songs/amara-jivana-sada-pape-rata.md

     e heno durjana,   sajjana-varjita, aparādhi nirantara
     śubha-kārja-śūnya,   sadānartha-manāḥ, nānā duḥkhe jara jara

-A vile, wicked man such as this, rejected by saint- ly persons, is a constant offender, devoid of auspicious works, always in the mentality of separate interest, and wasted away by various kinds of miseries.
+A vile, wicked man such as this, rejected by saintly persons, is a constant offender, devoid of auspicious works, always in the mentality of separate interest, and wasted away by various kinds of miseries.

 #### 6